felixsidzed/tea-docs/Standard Library Reference.md

 **Attributes:**
 - `@noreturn` - This function never returns to the caller
-- `@nonamespace` - This function is not in global scope
+- `@nonamespace` - This function is in global scope

 **Example:**